Alcaro/bridges/arlib/sandbox/README.txt

     exploitability: trivial
     maximum impact: per the inode section above, most likely none
     severity: low, due to the trivial maximum impact
+    notes: not fixed, security model was changed; however, it did break the stated security model, so still a vulnerability
+- seccomp filter: ioctl(TCGETS) and ioctl(TIOCGWINSZ) were allowed
+    exploitability: trivial
+    maximum impact: reveals some properties of stdout, including whether it's a terminal or redirected
+    severity: low, due to the trivial maximum impact
+    notes: trivial leaks of non-authorized data is still a sandbox flaw; no clue why I ever allowed them
 - Spectre type 2 (indirect jumps)
-    exploitability: fully possible for a determined attacker maximum impact: revealing the full contents of the broker's address space of the broker, including the full environment (containing, for example, the user ID and username), and (under some parents) other private data (possibly including freed data, if the memory wasn't reused)
+    exploitability: if I understand it correctly, fully possible for a sufficiently determined attacker maximum impact: revealing the full contents of the broker's address space, including the full environment (containing, for example, the user ID and username), and (under some parents) other private data (possibly including freed data)
-    severity: medium, due to leaking the username; it can't leak data the parent isn't already processing, which is unlikely to be of much interest
-- Spectre type 1 (array indexing behind mispredicted branches)
-    exploitability: unknown if any vulnerable sequences exist, but likely same as Spectre type 2 maximum impact: same as Spectre type 2
-    severity: medium, same as Spectre type 2
+    severity: medium; leaking the username is a medium-severity vulnerability
+    notes: not fixed yet, I believe this one can only be fixed with a compiler patch
+- Other Spectre and Meltdown variants not gonna list them separately, they're too many and they affect exactly everything
+    exploitability: likely fully possible for a determined attacker maximum impact: see documentation for each Spectre variant
+    severity: likely no more than medium, but depends on what exactly shows up
+    notes: not fixed yet - in fact, it'd surprise me if all variants are even discovered yet

+This is a total of 6 low-severity vulnerabilities, and an unknown but nonzero number of hardware bugs (Spectre variants) that yield low- or medium-severity vulnerabilities.

 Missing kernel features